hypo69/hypo/docs/gemini/out/en/doc/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_control.md

 ### `test_begin_checkpoint_end_with_factory`

 **Description**: This function tests the simulation lifecycle with a `TinyPersonFactory`.
-It demonstrates creating simulations with different instances from a factory and comparing their properties.
+It demonStartes creating simulations with different instances from a factory and comparing their properties.

 **Parameters**: